symbolicdata/symbolicdata.github.io/CASN.md

 -   Several applications specific to the German Fachgruppe use RDF data at the [CASN node of the German CA Fachgruppe](http://www.fachgruppe-computeralgebra.de/rdf/).
 Additionally this data is publicly available for remote applications but there is no RDF store, hence also no Linked Data.
 -   Additional RDF data at the [CASN node of the SymbolicData Project](http://symbolicdata.org/rdf).
 This data is publicly available for remote applications but not yet used in applications.

 The *current CASN data base* contains different RDF graphs within the namespace <symbolicdata.org/Data/> that are available at Linked Data standards from our central RDF store <http://symbolicdata.org/Data> and also as files from our [RDF upload area](http://symbolicdata.org/RDFData/).
-Additional data are supplied by different partners that run CASN nodes to provide own publicly available RDF based data for remote applications without running an RDF store, hence also no Linked Data.
+Additional data can be supplied by partners that run CASN nodes to provide own publicly available RDF based data for remote applications without running an RDF store, hence also no Linked Data.

+We run the CASN showcases for several years to show the potential of the concepts.
+Most of the services were terminated in 2018 due to limited staff capacity.

 #### CASN and CA People